dubniczky/Password-Cracker/README.md

 `1,000,000,000 hcps` = `1,000,000 khcps` = `1,000 mhcps` = `1 ghcps`

 ## Milestone 1: implementing on CPU *(completed)*

-Implementing the SHA-256 encryption algorithm on the CPU using exclusively C syntax for easier port on GPU.
-It must be capable of receieving a standard c string as input, and generate a 256 bit hash as an output.
-This means an **n** byte input and a ``256 bit = 32 byte = 64 character`` long __base64__ string as output.
+Implementing the **SHA-256** encryption algorithm on the CPU using exclusively C syntax for easier port on GPU.
+It must be capable of receiving a standard C string as input, and generate a 256 bit hash as an output.
+This means an **n** byte input and a ``256 bit = 32 byte = 64 character base64`` string as output.

 We have to generate an entirely new stack of variables for each hash, because the values get moved and modified every iteration.
 I used an object-orinted approach in the first iteration.